A community-driven vim distribution

 core layer’s project manager feature.

-To use gtags, you first have to install GNU Global.
+To use gtags layer, you first have to install GNU Global.

 sudo apt-get install global